Foehammer82/tech-terrarium/docs/README.md

     - avro consumer
     - async usage example
 - [x] set up a Makefile to make it easier to run the services and start the Terrarium, parts of the terrarium.
+- [ ] set up an open-metadata instance to compare it against DataHub
 - [ ] build out the airflow instance with DAG's that perform scheduled operations on the rest of the terrarium
     - implement a DBT repo/project to be orchestrated by airflow
 - [ ] setup metabase with some default dashboards for the terrarium